hapax/hapax.github.io/assets/simple-physics.md

 let the process run forever!
 The *Cantor set* is the resulting, infinitely holey pencil line that remains.
-We can use the construction to easily find the box-counting dimension.
+We can use the construction to easily find the fractal dimension.
 Since the $n$th step is $2^n$ segments of length $3^{-n}$, and we only delete segments from then on, we can cover the Cantor set using these segments.